We Champion Women's Health and Wellness

 Staying healthy should be as convenient as possible.
 We have women’s health locations all around Puget Sound.

 After menopause, women are more likely to have bone loss, which can lead to osteoporosis.
-The skilled physicians at CHI Franciscan can help, with healthy lifestyle recommendations and medical treatment.
+The skilled physicians at Virginia Mason Franciscan Health can help, with healthy lifestyle recommendations and medical treatment.

 What is osteoporosis?